raas-dev/configent/README.md

 - `nerdctl`: Runs nerdctl (containerd cli) preferring rootless containerd
 - `podman`: The 3rd option, runs on near-Docker compatible daemonless runtime

-The shims are available in non-interactive sessions, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.
+The shims are available in non-interactive shells, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.

 💡: Use alias `d` as a shortcut for building a docker image in the current